gina-alaska/alaska_affordable_energy_model/README.md

     http://model-docs.akenergyinventory.org

-## Citations
+## Citations & Contributors

 ## Contacts
-  For more information on the AAEM and its supporting data, contact:
+  For more information on the AAEM and its supporting data, contact: Neil McMahon, Planning Manager, Alaska Energy Authority, NMcMahon@aidea.org

-  Neil McMahon

-  Planning Manager, Alaska Energy Authority

-  NMcMahon@aidea.org

-  Model support questions can be addressed to:
+  Model support questions can be addressed to: support+aaem@gina.alaska.edu

-  support+aaem@gina.alaska.edu